 In the section titled Exception Site List, click the Edit Site List button.

 In the dialog that appears, add the base URL for your GenePattern server.
 For our public server this will be http://genepattern.broadinstitute.org.
-Accept the warning that follows, then click OK to save the changes.
+Click OK and accept the warning that follows, then click OK once more to save the changes.